nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 4. Frequently Asked Questions

 #### Q: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ezDo.
+**A**: Install ezDo on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ezDo.

 #### Q: How do I save my ezDo tasks?<br>
 **A**: ezDo data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.